ColinFay/r-db/readme.md

 Note that the Task View will be installed with the status it had on the date of the Docker container, which is defined by the version of R used.

 Each DB has an example code you can run.
-Most arer taken from these packages README / docs.
+Most are taken from these packages README / docs.
 Not all are filled and any help testing / writting example code will be welcome.

 ## Licence note on Oracle